jk1z/gitlab-release-note-generator/README.md

 ## How it works
 1. Find the latest tag
-2. Find the second latest tag that is on the same branch as the latest tag.
+2. Find the previous tag that is on the same branch as the latest tag.
-3. Locate the date range between the latest and the second latest tag.
+3. Locate the date range between the latest and the previous tag.
 If there is only a tag in the project, then the `from` date will be the project creation date and the `to` date will be that tag's creation date.
 4. Find all **Merged** merge requests and **Closed** issues within that time range
 5. Generate a release note/changelog based on the findings above.